Skip to content

 registration_binning: dict[str, int] = None,

-overlap_tolerance: Union[int, dict[str, int]] = 0.0,
+overlap_tolerance: Union[float, dict[str, float]] = 0.0,

 pairwise_reg_func=phase_correlation_registration,